20241230 Adversarial vs. collaborative

 20040209 Step the next

-If you haven't done it before, you can find a lot of raw material in the results from a Myers-Briggs / Keirsey temperament sorter, either to own or disown.
+(Step the previous) If you haven't done it before, you can find a lot of raw material in the results from a Myers-Briggs / Keirsey temperament sorter, either to own or disown.
 I'm an INTx.
 Let's continue, by listing significant abilities and motivations.
 In this part of the exercise, if you're still playing along at home, allow your personal inventory of intangible assets unfold.
 Consider your career, personal projects, and social interaction thus far in life, but don't limit yourself.
-Include that which has been ...
+Include...

 Read post